cosmicexplorer/tune-server/README.md

         - wma
         - wmv

+2. must be able to put all of these into a persistent database
+    - sqlite sounds cool
+    - find a non-tmp directory in some platform-independent way

-2. must be able to read playlists:
+3. must be able to read playlists:
     - important:
         - cue
         - m3u